-Since 2018, the average net price for Amgen medicines has declined and, for 2020, we expect a trend towards a mid-single digit decline in net price across our global portfolio of products as compared to 2019.
+Since 2018, the average net price for Amgen medicines has declined and, for 2022, we expect a trend towards a mid-to high single digit decline in net price across our global portfolio of products as compared to 2021.
 The average list price increase across Amgen’s entire U.S. portfolio of products is in line with inflation and key pricing indices.

 Learn more about Amgen’s Approach to Responsible Pricing.

 OVERSIGHT OF OUR APPROACH TO PRICING, ACCESS AND AFFORDABILITY OF MEDICINES

 The Corporate Responsibility and Compliance Committee of our Board of Directors receives regular updates regarding our approach to pricing, access and affordability of our medicines, as well as on the activities of our Amgen Safety Net Foundation and other philanthropic activities that provide access to our medicines across the globe.